Understanding Eviction Notices in Hawaii

 Related Hawaii Court Forms

-- Complaint: This form is filed with the district court and legally served to the tenant to let them know the reason(s) they’re being sued for eviction.
+- Complaint: This form is filed with the district court and legally served on the tenant to inform them of the reason(s) they’re being sued for eviction.

 - Summons: This form notifies the tenant of the eviction process in Hawaii, the time and date of the hearing, and the consequences of not responding to the notification.